 After the Last Ice Age

 Glaciers over a half a mile thick covered the Boston region during the last ice age.
-They scoured the land and deposited drumlins across the region.
-Today we call three of these drumlins Bussey, Hemlock, and Peters Hills of the Arnold Arboretum.
+They scoured the land leaving rocky outcrops of Roxbury Conglomerate such as we find on Hemlock Hill.
+They also deposited drumlins across the region.
+Today we call two of these drumlins Bussey and Peters Hills of the Arnold Arboretum.
 Glacial scouring also created kettle holes, including a local one in Jamaica Plain over a mile and a half in circumference that today is called Jamaica Pond.

 At the end of the last glacial period, 11,000 years before the present (BP), the land itself rose when freed from the immense weight of the ice sheet.
 For a time, the shoreline extended well past the Boston Harbor Islands, but water from melting glaciers gradually raised the sea level.
 The shore retreated westwards.
 By 6,000 BP, the bed of the Charles River filled with water, but the Harbor Islands remained landlocked.
 Boreal forests of pine and spruce, gave way to deciduous hardwood forests as temperatures warmed.